-In this post, we round up the best VR apps around right now.
+We start with some free apps you can download right now for experiencing VR in a range of contexts – including games, news and more.
+Then we move onto listing the best VR apps for creating your own work, which can be pricier (jump straight to that section here).
 If you'd like to browse a wider range of iPad apps, check out our pick of the best iPad apps for designers.

 For those wanting an immersive sculpting experience you can’t go wrong with Oculus Medium.
 It has a full feature set, for sculpting, painting and stamping, as well as a built-in camera and light system, making it ideal for rapid concept work and much more.